Sound at last? Assessing a decade of financial regulation

 What has changed since the financial crisis of 2008 that makes the financial system sound at last?
 Is regulatory reform going in the right direction?
 Has it run its course?

-Bruegel, the Centre for Economic Policy Research, and the European Center for Advanced Research in Economics and Statistics are co-hosting this event about the aftermath of the 2008 economic crisis.
+Bruegel, the Centre for Economic Policy Research, and the European Center for Advanced Research in Economics and Statistics co-hostED this event about the aftermath of the 2008 economic crisis.
 The legacy of the crisis is stronger and better capitalized banks, as well as regulators and supervisors with increased clout who pay more attention to systemic risk.
 However, the crisis has also left us with high leverage in advanced economies, especially in terms of sovereign dept over GDP.
 At the same time, interest rates are at very low levels.
 All of this, together with the digital disruption of the sector, poses formidable challenges for the banking industry.

-This event will feature the first report in the IESE/CEPR Future of Banking series report, tackling three important areas of post-crisis regulatory reform: Basel III and its aftermath; resolution procedures to end ‘too big to fail’; and expanding the role of central banks with a financial stability remit.
+This event featured the first report in the IESE/CEPR Future of Banking series report, tackling three important areas of post-crisis regulatory reform: Basel III and its aftermath; resolution procedures to end ‘too big to fail’; and expanding the role of central banks with a financial stability remit.
 The report presents an extensive analysis of the banking sector and the regulatory reforms put in place since the crisis.

 Check-in and lunch

 Research Fellow, CEPR